spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/00-create-app-profile.md

 7. When you've provided the required configuration information for services, click **Review**.

 Your App Profile is now created and can be used for Apps deployment.

 # Validation

 To validate your App Profile is available and ready for use, navigate to the **App Profiles** page, where you'll find all your app profiles listed.

-From this page, you can edit and delete App Profiles.
-Select an App Profile and click the **Settings** button.
+From this page, you can edit and delete App Profiles in **Settings**.